 What is income investing?

-The main ways of achieving an income from your investments is either through investing in stocks that pay out a dividend or through corporate or government bonds, which pay out a regular coupon and return your original capital at the end of the term.
+The main ways of achieving an income from your investments are either through investing in stocks that pay out a dividend or through corporate or government bonds, which pay out a regular coupon and return your original capital at the end of the term.
 There are several key differences between the income generated through dividends from equities or through bonds:

 Income from dividends